PierreSenellart/provsql/doc/source/user/studio.rst

   everything outside ``[from, to)`` is dimmed and the window bounds are marked.

+By default the lanes follow the query's own order.
+The :guilabel:`Order` control re-sorts them chronologically -- :guilabel:`by start` (earliest validity first) or :guilabel:`by end` -- entirely client-side, so a succession of ministers or roles reads in time order without threading an ``ORDER BY sr_temporal(...)`` into the query.

 Three validity shapes get an explicit marker rather than an ordinary
 bar: an **unbounded** end (``-∞`` / ``∞``) runs the bar to the axis edge;
 a single **instant** infers a narrow window from the instant's